 Cost: Free (donations benefiting Snohomish County Parks encouraged)

-Time: Open seating and pre-movie entertainment begins at 7:30 p.m.; movie starts at dusk.
-View exact start times online.
+Time: Open seating and pre-movie entertainment begins at 7 p.m.; movie starts at times listed above.

 Good to Know

-Redhook Brewery is bringing back it’s popular summertime outdoor movie series starting on July 9.
+Redhook Brewery is bringing back it’s popular summertime outdoor movie series starting on July 7.
 Redhook’s Moonlight Cinema will be showing movies for adults, so grab a sitter and enjoy a movie under the stars with your beer.
 And be sure to mark your calendars for Family Night on Aug.
-27. That’s when the Brewery will be wrapping up it’s summer showcase with an all ages showing of The Lego Movie.
+25. That’s when the Brewery will be wrapping up it’s summer showcase with an all ages showing of Zootopia.
+Also, Tacoma is bringing back their Summer Bash & Movies in the Park.
+Pack your snacks, blankets and lawn chairs and head to a South Sound park for a free outdoor movie.

 Know of another great outdoor movie series?
 Feel free to add it to the Comments below!